Skip to main content

 Juvenile Justice Partnership

-Juvenile Justice and Community Mental Health (CMH) workgroup that seeks to problem solve the unique issues related to Serious Emotionally Disturbed (SED) children in the Juvenile Justice system.
+Juvenile Justice and Community Mental Health workgroup that seeks to problem solve the unique issues related to Serious Emotionally Disturbed children in the Juvenile Justice system.

 • Location: Lincoln Center